gildasmorvan/similar/README_DEVELOPPER.txt

 This project is the root Maven project of the SIMILAR API suite.

-The SIMIAR suite is a java API whose purpose is to support the implementation of multi-agent-based simulations using the formerly named IRM4MLS meta-model.
+The SIMILAR suite is a java API whose purpose is to support the implementation of multi-agent-based simulations using the formerly named IRM4MLS meta-model.
 This software defines an API to implement such simulations and provides usage examples.

 The structure of the project as well as the user and developer documentation are defined in the documentation of the project.